 Water supply in the rural areas is under severe pressure with frequent interruptions to the supply.
 Excessive water usage and high waterlosses due to illegal and unmetered connections are the main contributors to the problem.
 Apart from the above problems the bulk infrastructure is also in need of upgrade as a result of population growth since the inception of the scheme.
 The challenges on the scheme therefore require a combination of water demand management interventions and the upgrade of bulk infrastructure to address the long-term sustainability of the scheme.
-The waterloss managagement programme initiated by ZDM is addressing this at present, and the upgrading of the existing infrastructure from the abstraction works to the water treatment works is in progress.
+The waterloss managagement programme initiated by ZDM is addressing this at present, and the upgrading of the existing bulk infrastructure for the southern part of the scheme is in progress.